 If you’re looking to fill your belly up, there’s also an exclusive local menu at the flagship store.
 The Satay Chicken Ciabatta (S$10.90) was our favourite, which features juicy chicken chunks atop an unbelievably pillowy ciabatta bread.
 They then complete the dish with a nutty satay sauce.

 It’s undeniable that brunch has become quite an integral part of our Singaporean weekend habits.
 Luckily, Eggs ‘n Things has just opened their second outlet in Jewel to satisfy those brunch cravings.

 As its name suggests, the Hawaiian export prides themselves on their wide range of egg dishes.
 All of them feature eggs in one form or another.

 Following our experience at their first outlet in Plaza Singapura, the Fresh Strawberry, Whipped Cream And Macadamia Nuts Pancakes (S$19.90) was a standout.

-London’s famous Burger & Lobster, which serves everything lobster, is finally coming to Singapore!
-Opening on 20 May 2019, this much-anticipated outlet in Jewel will be their third in Asia.
+London’s famous Burger & Lobster, which serves everything lobster, finally arrives in Singapore!
+This much-anticipated outlet in Jewel is their third in Asia.
 There’s no need to travel to Genting or London anymore!